Luca06Luwa/Linux-Guides/Arch Linux UEFI Install Guide.md

 ## 3. Creating the Partition Tables.
 If you plan on dual booting Windows 10/11, STOP this guide is not for you.
+If you still want to dualboot with windows, figure it out yourself.

 Note: If you have a blank drive that you know is empty, then skip step c.